triagepfister-ship-it/SaaSWatchdog/replit.md

 ### Authentication Flow
 1. Users must login at `/auth` before accessing the app (no registration - hardcoded users only)
-2. Four hardcoded users available: Anvesh, Stephen, Calvin, Brian (all passwords: "viewpoint")
+2. Five hardcoded users available: Anvesh, Stephen, Calvin, Brian, Steve (all passwords: "viewpoint")
 3. Session-based authentication using express-session with in-memory store
 4. All API routes are protected and require authentication
 5. Protected routes automatically redirect to `/auth` if not authenticated